 Starting to implement Kanban can seem a little intimidating at first, especially if you have no previous experience with it.
-However, you need to remember that Kanban is all about constant improvement and change therefore all you have to do is take the first few steps and soon you will be well on your way.
+However, it would help if you remembered that Kanban is all about constant improvement and change; therefore all you have to do is take the first few steps, and soon you will be well on your way.

 - Visualize your workflow.

 From the three principles above, we can draw five steps to take when starting with Kanban.
 The first step is to get to know and understand the current processes of the company.
 That is the whole process from the customer’s initial request to the final product or service.
 You need to know what type of tasks are carried out, what steps they need to go through, who assigns responsibility, etc. This is very important in order to understand what is happening in your company.
 And how it can be improved in the future.